NeuroTech-Leuven/BrainBrowsR/docs/data_processing/preprocessing.md

 ### Rereferencing of the signal

-The EEG signal is not being rereferenced in our application, because rereference to the Cz electrode will get reduce the SSVEP signal in the EEG data.
+The EEG signal is not being rereferenced in our application, because rereference to the Cz electrode will reduce the SSVEP signal in the EEG data.

 ### Interpolation of bad channels